eatmynerds/lobster-rs/README.md

-Please refer to the [wiki](https://github.com/eatmynerds/lobster-rs/wiki/Configuration) for information on how to configure the cli using the config file.
+Please refer to the [wiki](https://github.com/eatmynerds/lobster-rs/wiki/Configuration) for information on how to configure the script using the configuration file.

 ## Dependencies